koopmyers/tube/README.md

 ### Inspector

-**Tube**  a handy tool called `TubeInspector` to help you debug and see what’s happening under the hood.
+**Tube** has a handy tool called `TubeInspector` to help you debug and see what’s happening under the hood.
 To use it, simply include the scene located at: `/addons/tube/tube_inspector.tscn` in your scene and assign  your TubeClient to it.
 > [!NOTE]
 > Some features, such as latency display and chat, are only available if the TubeInspector is part of the MultiplayerAPI scene tree.